bigtit/deque_in_C/README.md

 > ..head..|--7--|--5--|--3--|--1--|--0--|--2--|--4--|..tail..

-> The plot shows what user expects about the deque.
+> The plot shows the memory structure a user expects about the deque.

-> The numbers inside indicate indices of trace_table.
+> The numbers inside indicate the indices of trace_table.